"I Feel Helpless": Families in despair for loved ones on Dominica

 Hartley Henry, a top adviser to Skerrit, said there was a "tremendous loss" of housing and public buildings, while the general hospital also "took a beating."

-Video footage shot by the Caribbean Disaster Emergency Management Agency showed large swaths of the island suffered heavy damage, with roofs missing and debris scattered for hundreds of yards.
+Video footage shot by the Caribbean Disaster Emergency Management Agency showed large swaths of the island with heavy damage, with roofs missing and debris scattered for hundreds of yards.

 Henry added the country was "in a daze" with no electricity, running water or cellphone service.